-Contraceptive counselling often features in OSCEs and therefore it’s important to be familiar with the various types of contraception available.
-This article focuses on counselling patients regarding the contraceptive implant (also referred to as simply “the implant”) including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation overall.
+Contraceptive counselling often features in OSCEs and it’s therefore important to be familiar with the various types of contraception available.
+This article focuses on counselling patients about the contraceptive implant (also referred to as simply “the implant”) including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation.

-- Explore the reasons why the patient wants the implant
+Explore the reasons why the patient wants the contraceptive implant.

 It’s also important to clarify the patient’s expectations of the implant because if these are unrealistic, other forms of contraception may be better able to meet their needs.

-Ensuring to use patient-friendly language, explain that the implant is a flexible, plastic rod that is placed subdermally in the upper part of the arm. ¹
+Using patient-friendly language, explain that the implant is a flexible, plasticrod that is placed subdermally in the upperpart of the arm.1

-Explain to the patient that the implant works primarily by preventing ovulation, however, it also thickens cervical mucus and thins the endometrium. ²
+Explain that the implant primarily works by preventing ovulation, however, it also thickens cervical mucus and thinstheendometrium.2

 Often patients want to know how effective contraception is, as this can help guide their decision on which contraception to choose.
 As a result, it’s useful to know some basic statistics on efficacy.
 However, if you’re unsure, signpost the patient to a reliable source and don’t guess!